4creators/jxrlib/doc/readme.txt

-The main directory contains a Unix/Linux compatible make file for building the encoder and decoder, and associated libraries, including support for big endian or little endian processor architecture.
+The main directory contains a Unix/Linux compatible make file for building the encoder and decoder, and associated libraries, including support for big endian or little endian processor architecture by setting BIG_ENDIAN=1 at build time.
 It is the developer's responsibility to properly organize all the source files according to the paths defined in this make file for its correct operation.
 This is provided as a convenience for cross-platform developers and to demonstrate the correct operation of the encoder and decoder on big endian systems.

 To build static libraries: